 Although pharmacies are available in major towns and cities, they are not always well stocked and may not carry many of the usual drugs that expats may need.
 Pharmacies may be closed after hours or on Sundays.
 In the case of an emergency, expats should try pharmacies attached to hospitals or clinics.

 It's essential that expats either ensure that any medical insurance cover from outside Zambia covers living in the country, or that medical insurance is taken out quickly on arrival.
 It is important that this medical plan is comprehensive, including cover for medical evacuations.
 This should be an essential part of contract negotiations when moving to Zambia.

 Malaria is a major health concern in Zambia and expats should consult a doctor for the latest advice prior to leaving for Zambia.
 A mosquito net is therefore an important purchase.
 These nets cover the bed at night and have a significant effect in reducing mosquito bites.
 Cholera and dysentery are also common, particularly during the rainy season.
 Zambia also has a very high prevalence of HIV/AIDS.

 The water in Zambian cities is drinkable, but best avoided.
 Bottled water is widely available and the best option for new arrivals.

 Emergency services in Zambia

 Emergency services are inadequate, especially outside of Lusaka.
-In the case of an emergency expats can dial 991.
+In the case of an emergency, expats can dial 991.
 For serious emergencies, airlifting to a nearby country with better facilities might be the best course of action.
 Expats should therefore choose an insurance policy that includes this service.